Food operates within the Technology and Arts Faculty, alongside Product Design, Graphics, Music and Health and Social Care.

 Accommodation and Resources

-Food has 1 specialist room equipped with 5 electric and 4 gas cookers.
+Food has one specialist room equipped with five electric and four gas cookers.
 Students are encouraged to use a variety of kitchen appliances including food blenders, electric whisks and food processors.
-The room has an interactive white board, 2 computers, nutritional analysis software, internet access and a coloured printer.
+The room has an interactive white board, two computers, nutritional analysis software, internet access and a colour printer.
 The school library is a valuable resource housing a good range of books and further access to ICT.

 Students can enjoy Food Preparation and Nutrition activities outside of lessons through a range of clubs, we offer: